-Collector excess temperature limit CET
+Collector excess temperature CET

-Steam builds up when the system is not circulating.
-When it automatically switches on again, the pump does not have the pressure to lift the fluid level above the highest point in the system (collector feed line).
-If there is no circulation, the load on the pump is enormous.
-This function allows the pump to be blocked above a set collector temperature threshold $(\max \ \ \)$ until a second set threshold $(\max \ \ \)$ is fallen short of.
+Steam occurs in the system during standstill.
+When the system automatically switches on again, the pump does not have enough pressure to raise the fluid level above the highest point in the system (collector supply line).
+This represents a considerable load on the pump when there is no circulation.
+This function allows the pump to be blocked whenever the collector reaches a certain temperature (max \checkmark) until a second settable threshold (max \uparrow) has been crossed.